-The assumption is that being able to work autonomously and to decide on priorities will lead to a self that can better choose what is most important now.
-By doing so, employees are more productive, which in return gives them a feeling of fulfillment.
+The assumption is that being able to work autonomously and to decide on priorities will lead to a self that can better choose what is the most important now.
+By doing so, employees are more productive, which in return gives them a feeling of fulfilment.
 That, in combination with not being micromanaged, would lead to less stress and thus healthier employees.

 The truth is that even if these effects occur, they will need time.

 Individuals will at first feel the stress and burden of learning something new (and difficult!)

 While Holacracy does empower individuals, those individuals might not even notice, as they are on a steep growth trajectory and every skill becomes a new normal quickly.

 Implementing (parts of) Holacracy is not easy.
 It takes dedication, learning, vulnerability and patience.